Gains in Utilities Shares Boost S&P 500

 "If finally the issue of [bad loans in] the Italian banking system and overcapacity in some of the regional banks is being addressed, it is a very positive signal," she added.

-Shares in Intesa Sanpaolo, which is set to buy the best assets of two troubled Italian lenders for a token fee, rose more than 4%.
-Shares in Italy's largest lender, UniCredit, gained more than 2%.
+Shares in Intesa Sanpaolo, which is set to buy the best assets of two troubled Italian lenders for a token fee, rose 3.5% in European trading.
+Shares in Italy's largest lender, UniCredit, gained 2.2%.

 In Asia, the Shanghai Composite Index rose 0.9%, with Chinese stocks continuing to perform strongly following MSCI's decision to add them to its indexes.
 Gains there also helped boost Hong Kong equities on Monday.
 The Hang Seng Index rose 0.8%.